 Each of these caters to a public cloud method of resource sharing, though many are technically considered private clouds due to monthly service fees.
 Public clouds don't often offer the same level of security and infrastructure as private clouds, commensurate to the level of service offered.

 Advantages of public clouds

-Cost effective.
-Public cloud services are typically available to consumers with the price tag of “free.”
-Online storage services give upwards of five gigabytes for free, with increased storage capacity at incredibly low monthly rates.
+- Cost-effective: Public cloud services are typically available to consumers with the price tag of "free."
+Online storage services give upwards of 5GB for free, with increased storage capacity at incredibly low monthly rates.
 Centralizing the operation and management of the server resources and sharing them across all cloud services offered helps reduce overall costs for the company.